Mahshad89/RandomPass/README.md

  ## Metrics
  Using Sonarcube.

- Maintainability, Reliability, Security, Duplications, Number of bugs, Number of code smells, number of vulnerabilities is shown.
+ Maintainability, Reliability, Security, Duplications, Number of bugs, Number of code smells, and number of vulnerabilities are shown.

  From this link, https://github.com/Mahshad89/RandomPass/blob/main/METRICS/METRICS.pdf you can see the results.